chuck1l/capstone_one/README.md

 The EDA up to this point has raised new questions to further analyze:
 * What does daily action look like when not impacted with a catalyzing event?
 * What would the return look like **High of Day** versus **Low of Day**?
-* Why enter a position at the open price?
 * Can we identify a repeatable method of entering a position closer to the **Low of Day**?
 * Does the **Low of Day** and **High of Day** repeat at a certain time of the day?
 * Could volume metrics preceed price movement to forecast the future action?